krzys9876/sbt-git-semver/README.md

     sbt "gitSemverNextVersion version.txt"

-where file name, where the new version number is stored, is optional.
+The file name, where the new version number is stored, is optional.
 I need this in my CI/CD scripts to save version number to other audit repo.

-This is all it does:
+This is what it does:

 1. checks all tags matching the m.m.p pattern
 2. checks if the last commit is tagged, i.e. was the next version already determined and pushed
 3. calculates next version

-The next version is a next patch by default.
+The next version is the next patch by default.
 You can add _[next_major]_  or  _[next_minor]_ to the commit message to bump major or minor version respectively.

-On main/master branch this is all, on other branches it adds a suffix: hash followed by _SNAPSHOT_ (just to follow the convention used by my colleagues).
+On main/master branch this is all, on other branches it adds a suffix: hash followed by _SNAPSHOT_.
 Sbt recognizes a snapshot version based on it and allows publishing it to different repository than a proper release.
-I don't use it anyway :)
+I don't use it anyway ;) but it might be useful when using development branches.

-To enable the plugin in your own sbt project, all you need is to add the following line to your _project/plugins.sbt_ file:

-    addSbtPlugin("org.kr.sbt" % "git-semver-mmp" % "1.0.0")

 Make sure to update the organization, plugin name and version, so they match the sbt file.
 In my case:

     version := "1.0.0"
     organization := "org.kr.sbt"
     name := "git-semver-mmp"

+Remember to include this in _build.sbt_ when compiling the plugin:

+    sbtPlugin := true

-Bit before, if you want to use it locally, publish the plugin to your local Ivy repo:
+If you want to use it locally, publish the plugin to your local Ivy repo:

     sbt publishLocal

+To enable the plugin in your scala-sbt project, all you need is to add the following line to your _project/plugins.sbt_ file:

+    addSbtPlugin("org.kr.sbt" % "git-semver-mmp" % "1.0.0")